AllenDowney/ThinkStats2/CONTRIBUTING.md

  - source activate thinkstats2-py36
  - pip install nose

+Extras that are helpful --

+ - runipy allows you to run IPython Notebooks on the command line which can help validating the code there without having to click through a browser session
+ - flake8 for styles checks.
+PEP8 styles are not strictly enforced, but flake8 can call point out style and formatting fixes that can enhance readability

 ##### Run the tests

 Tests are automatically detected and run with nose.
 To run them, use